 Executive Director’s Message

-The main point of clarity is our vision for the communities we serve: we hope they will be places where basic needs are met, mutual regard is prized and opportunities for economic, civic and social participation are within everyone’s reach.
+The vision of the Otto Bremer Foundation is explained in our Mission and Meaning statement.
+At root, our goal is to help the communities we serve become places where basic needs are met, mutual regard is prized and opportunities for economic, civic and social participation are within everyone’s reach.

 Randi Ilyse Roth